compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

-# Literature questions on progenetix
+# Cancer Genome Database Progenetix
 ## 1) What is CNV/CNA?
  * CNV: copy number variation
  * CNA: copy number aberration
  * CNV/CNA are structural genome variations that are more frequent in cancers cells and are used to characterize molecular subtypes

-## 2) How will you describe or introduce progenetix?
+## 2) How would you describe or introduce progenetix?
 It is a resource that is accessible for free by the public.
 Its goal is to represent all different cancer profiles
 * scale: 138'663 (115'357 tumor) copy number variation profiles
 * data source: publications based on molecular cytogenetics and sequencing